-Fair Value of Financial Instruments - Our financial instruments include cash and cash equivalents, investment in available-for-sale securities, and trade receivables.
-The carrying amounts of cash and cash equivalents and trade receivables approximate fair value due to their short maturities.
+Fair Value of Financial Instruments - Our financial instruments include cash and cash equivalents, and investment in available-for-sale securities.
+The carrying amounts of cash and cash equivalents approximate fair value due to their short maturities.
 The fair value of investments in available-for-sale securities are based on third-party pricing services provided by the Company's investment advisory firm.